DanMedinaGH/HousingAnalysis_2020-2024/README.md

 ### 2️⃣  What are the correlations of HPI to these metrics?
 ### 🔧 Excel Skills Used: Functions & Conditional Formatting

 I used functions to calculate the correlation between Interest Rate, Mortgage Rate, Unemployment Rate, and Inflation (CPI) to Home Price Index.
+I used these to create a correlations table.

 To calculate the correlations I used
 ```